RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 &nbsp; &nbsp; &nbsp; &nbsp;Survival or death classification was performed manually using the CellProfiler plugin for ImageJ software (NIH).
-A survivor was defined as a cell which was able to undergo two division events after the osmotic down shock.
+A survivor was defined as a cell which was able to undergo at least two division events after the osmotic down shock.
 Cell death was recognized by stark changes in cell morphology including loss of phase contrast through ejection of cytoplasmic material, structural decomposition of the cell wall and membrane, and the inability to divide.
-To confirm that these morphological cues corresponded with cell death, we probed cell viability on a subset of our strains after osmotic shock through staining with Propidium Iodide, a DNA intercalating dye commonly used to identifying dead cells (LIVE/DEAD BacLight Bacterial Cell Viability Assay, Thermo Fisher).
+To confirm that these morphological cues corresponded with cell death, we probed cell viability on a subset of our strains after osmotic shock through staining with propidium iodide, a DNA intercalating dye commonly used to identifying dead cells (LIVE/DEAD BacLight Bacterial Cell Viability Assay, Thermo Fisher).
 We found that our classification based on morphology agreed with that based off of staining within 1%.
 More information regarding these experiments can be found in the